LAVA-LAB/DynAbs/ReadMe.md

 # Installation and execution of the program

-> **<u>Important note:</u>** We have only tested the artefact on MacOS and Linux.
+> **<u>Important note:</u>** We have only tested the artifact on MacOS and Linux.
 Windows is currently not supported (as we require building PRISM from source).

-We recommend using the artefact on a virtual environment, in order to keep things clean on your machine.
-Here, we explain how to install the artefact on such a virtual environment using Conda.
+We recommend using the artifact on a virtual environment, in order to keep things clean on your machine.
+Here, we explain how to install the artifact on such a virtual environment using Conda.
 Other methods for using virtual environments exist, but we assume that you have Python 3 installed (we tested with version `3.10.14`).

 ## 1. Create virtual environment